aplteam/Cider/docs/Cider-User-Guide.md

 If you don't use Dropbox skip this topic.

-If `CheckForDropboxConflicts` is defined and has the value 1, then both `]OpenProject` and `]CloseProject` will check whether the project has files that contain the string "conflicted copy" and report such files to the session.
+If `CheckForDropboxConflicts` is defined and has the value 1, then both `]OpenProject` and `]CloseProject` will check whether the project has files that contain the string "conflicted copy", and report such files to the session.

-In case Dropbox cannot figure out what the last version is, it will create such a file.
+Background: in case Dropbox cannot figure out what the last version of a file is, it will create such a file.
 Dropbox leaves it to the user to compare such a file manually and solve the conflict somehow.
-Because Dropbox does not actually tell you about such files, Cider does it for you if you configure it accordingly.
+The problem is that Dropbox does not actually tell you about such files, therefore Cider does it for you if you configure Cider accordingly.

 ##### ExecuteAfterProjectOpen